 Yardi is proud of their employee retention, but there is a retention problem in Sydney.
 Since you sounded like you had no idea why you're losing people - I'll be the one to break the news to you: you don't pay your employees enough.
 That's it.

 Can we maybe have a full-time HR team in Sydney that has some kind of power to make changes?
 Everything proxies through Santa Barbara HR, so your concerns are never directly listened to, because HQ doesn't care about Sydney problems.

 The business will do well regardless of whether or not you look after your employees, but don't be shocked when they leave for a company that appreciates them.
 This isn't Santa Barbara, there are thousands of companies in Sydney that pay a living wage, and unfortunately, Yardi is not one of them.

-> I applied through other source.
-The process took 2 weeks.
-I interviewed at Yardi Systems (Santa Ana, CA (US)) in February 2018.
+The process took 2 days.
+I interviewed at Yardi Systems (Pune (India)).

-> Let us know if we're missing any workplace or industry recognition –
+Let us know if we're missing any workplace or industry recognition –